-Worldwide, forests provide timber and non-timber products as well as numerous environmental goods and services, such as conservation of biological diversity and climate control, which are crucial for local livelihoods.
-However, forests and forested ecosystems are being rapidly depleted and under increasing pressure due to global warming and expanding human populations and economies.
-Deforestation associated with the conversion of forests to agricultural land, legal and illegal timber harvesting, and recurrent wildfires are some of the most important processes that affect forested landscapes.
-The pressing need is for sustainable forest management combining economic interests with ecologic concerns.
+Worldwide, forests provide timber and non-timber products as well as numerous environmental goods and services.
+These include conservation of biological diversity and climatic regulation, which are crucial for local livelihoods (FAO, 2010).
+Forests and forested ecosystems are rapidly degrading under increasing global change pressure (Peng et al., 2011) and the expansion of human population and economies (Hansen et al., 2008).
+Deforestation and the loss of carbon and biodiversity associated with conversion of forests to agricultural land, legal and illegal timber harvesting, drought stress, biotic stress, and recurrent wildfires are some of the most important processes affecting forested landscapes.

-Future EnMAP satellite data can be used to efficiently characterize the spatial distribution of forest ecosystems and provide an inventory of forest resources.
+EnMAP data will facilitate the efficient characterization of the spatial distribution of forest ecosystems and support inventories of forest resources.
 Accordingly, the following main scientific tasks are considered important for forest applications:

-- Map forest species distribution using hyperspectral, fused and multi-temporal data sets; explore the potential of advanced classification algorithms, texture and object information, linkages to geographic databases, etc.
+- Mapping of forest species distributions using hyperspectral, fused and multitemporal datasets, exploring the potential of advanced classification algorithms, texture and object information, and linkages to geographic databases, etc.;

-- Assimilate biochemical and structural forest parameters into process models
+- Assimilation of biochemical and structural forest parameters into process models;

-- Enhance and develop invertible vegetation canopy reflectance models for the forest environment, extract forest parameters, forest mensuration, health and risk assessment
+- Enhancement and development of invertible vegetation canopy reflectance models for the extraction of forest parameters, and forest mensuration, health, and risk assessment;

-- Investigate the viability of phenological signatures through indicators of canopy pigments and chemistry with regard to ecophysiological processes
+- Investigation of the viability of phenological signatures through indicators of canopy pigments and chemistry with regard to eco-physiological processes;

-- Develop forest monitoring procedures including multi-temporal and multi-sensor data to detect changes in forest quality and canopy cover, and
+- Development of forest monitoring procedures, including multi-temporal and multi-sensor data, for the detection of changes in forest quality and canopy cover; and

-- Create advanced expert systems to improve the efficiency of hyperspectral information extraction in the forestry context.
+- Creation of advanced expert systems to improve the efficiency of hyperspectral information extraction within the forestry context.